kjayma/surveyor_gui/README.md

 The lack of a gui front-end limits the utility of surveyor for certain applications.

-Surveyor-gui meets this need by providing a gui to create surveys from scratch.
+Surveyor_gui meets this need by providing a gui to create surveys from scratch.

-Surveyor-gui bypasses the need to create a Surveyor DSL file, and directly updates the Surveyor tables to build a survey.
+Surveyor_gui bypasses the need to create a Surveyor DSL file, and directly updates the Surveyor tables to build a survey.